aimat-lab/megan_aggregators/README.rst

 Using the Model
 ~~~~~~~~~~~~~~~

-The easiest way to get started is to use the pre-trained model instance that comes shipped with the code.
+The easiest way to get started is to use the pre-trained model instance that is packaged with the code.

 This model can locally be loaded and is ready to make aggregation predictions within a few lines of code: